|

 materials will impede the topography effect and plastic flow that closes cracks.

-MetaLL ife will still induce high levels of compression, however, which will counter any tendency the surface has to prematurely heat
+MetaLLife will still induce high levels of compression, however, which will counter any tendency the surface has to prematurely heat

 check.
-Closing any cracks that develop in the nitrided, ferritic nitrided, or Rocklinized surfaces will difficult to impossible.
-Previously applied Solvenite applications do not have this problem.
+Closing any cracks that develop in the nitrided, ferritic nitrided, or Rocklinized surfaces will

 |